What are the health effects of smoking?

 Besides cigarettes, there are several other forms of tobacco.
 Some people smoke tobacco in cigars and water pipes (hookahs).
 These forms of tobacco also contain harmful chemicals and nicotine.
 Some cigars contain as much tobacco as an entire pack of cigarettes.

 E-cigarettes often look like cigarettes, but they work differently.
 They are battery-operated smoking devices.
 Using an e-cigarette is called vaping.
-Not much is known about the health risks of using them.
-We do know they contain nicotine, the same addictive substance in tobacco cigarettes.
-E-cigarettes also expose non-smokers to secondhand aerosols (rather than secondhand smoke), which contain harmful chemicals.
+Researchers still have a lot to learn about the health effects of using e-cigarettes.
+We do know that they contain nicotine, which is highly addictive and is a health danger for pregnant people, their developing babies, children, and teens.
+And e-cigarettes also expose non-smokers to secondhand aerosols (rather than secondhand smoke), which contain harmful chemicals.

 Smokeless tobacco, such as chewing tobacco and snuff, is also bad for your health.
 Smokeless tobacco can cause certain cancers, including oral cancer.
 It also increases your risk of getting heart disease, gum disease, and oral lesions.